Should You Shut Off Your Water Before Going On Vacation?

 - Check your gutters and the drain at the bottom of the basement steps

-- Shut off exterior faucets and drain pipes before they freeze
+- Shut off exterior faucets and drain the pipes

 - Install other high-tech plumbing protection, like water sensors or even passive water shutoff valves that will automatically shut off your water line if it senses unusual water usage.

 One word of warning though.
 If you do turn your water supply off, you also need to take care of your water heater.
 The last thing you want is to come home to a water heater with a burned out heating element.